-Dog bite wounds can be very serious.
-But even seemingly small wounds can result in serious infections and/or permanent scarring.
+- Seek immediate medical care.
+Even seemingly small dog bite wounds can result in serious infections and/or permanent scarring.
 Big or small, you should seek medical care from a trained professional to ensure that the wound is properly cleaned and, if necessary, sewn up.
 Dog bite wounds can not only allow infection from the bacteria in the bite, but they can also allow dangerous staphylococcus bacteria (MRSA) to enter the wound and cause a “staph” infection.
-These can be dangerous, even deadly if not properly treated.
-Furthermore, dogs can carry and spread rabies.
-Additionally, severe scarring and even keloid scarring can occur around a dog bite wound.
-Keloidal scars occur as a result of an overgrowth of granulation tissue (collagen type 3) at the site of a healed skin injury which is then slowly replaced by collagen type 1.
-Early treatment and care can help prevent and/or reduce the effects of scarring.
-Be sure to tell the doctor about your attack so he can treat it properly.
+Dogs may also carry rabies.
+Thus, proper medical care is very important.

 - Follow your doctor’s wound-cleaning instructions.
 Because infections are common with dog bite wounds, you should be very careful to regularly change the bandaging around the wound and to perform proper wound care regularly.
 Furthermore, you need to take the antibiotics as prescribed to prevent infection.
 Be sure to follow up as ordered for cleaning, wound care, and monitoring of the healing process.

 - Identify potential witnesses.
 While witnesses to the bite are important, witnesses to prior aggressive actions by the dog are ten times as important.
 So be on the lookout for both.
-If there were any eyewitnesses (other than the dog owner), write down their names, addresses and phone numbers and put this somewhere safe.
-If anyone such as neighbors or friends of the dog owner tells you this dog has bitten before, those people are extremely important witnesses ans you must prove that the owner had prior knowledge of the dog’s dangerous propensities.
-Take down their information as well.
+If there were any eyewitnesses (other than the dog owner), write down their names, addresses, and phone numbers and put this somewhere safe.
+If anyone such as neighbors or friends of the dog owner tells you this dog has bitten someone before, those people are extremely important witnesses and you must prove that the owner had prior knowledge of the dog’s dangerous propensities.
+Obtain their information as well.

+- Document your injuries.
 A picture is worth a thousand words.
-Nothing helps prove the extent of what you endured like photographs documenting the injuries from the beginning through the entire healing process.
+Nothing helps prove the extent of what you endured like photographs documenting the injuries from the beginning through the entire medical treatment process.
 Take photos early and often with a cell phone or whatever you may have available.
 Also, be sure to save all medical receipts so your medical expenses can be covered along with other costs by any dog bite settlement.

-Not all lawyers handle dog attacks.
-The law can be very tricky as your attorney must wade through City, County and State Codes and Laws to determine exactly what dog bite laws apply in Texas.
-Before you speak to the dog owner or their insurance representatives, you should seek legal advice from an attorney who understands the “One Free Bite Rule” and the issues surrounding it.
+- Call a Houston dog bite attorney.
+Before you speak to the dog owner or their insurance representatives, you should seek legal advice from a Houston dog bite lawyer who understands the “One Free Bite Rule” and the issues surrounding it.
 Just owning the dog does not make the dog owner liable for a bite in Texas.
 In many cases, you have to prove they knew or should have known the dog had shown vicious propensities towards humans in the past.
 Your lawyer may need to take statements and research prior bite reports to establish your case.